 Forss House Hotel

 The Forss House Hotel is 4-star small hotel with 14 ensuite rooms spread across the main country house (built in 1810) and two nearby buildings, The River House and Fishing Lodge.
 Well-appointed rooms mix Victorian and Georgian elements with modern ones.
-The hotel has a lounge and reading room as well as a whisky bar.
+The hotel has a small lounge as well as a whisky bar.
 The hotel is set in its own 20 acres of woodland and the River Forss runs through the estate, making it a favorite place to stay among fishermen and those seeking outdoor pursuits.
 A full Scottish breakfast is included in room rates, and the hotel also hosts the best-rated restaurant in the area (open to non-hotel guests, reservations recommended).
-We didn’t stay here but it is one of the hotels on our list we want to try in the future.
+We had a wonderful stay and dinner here and highly recommend this property for those looking for a peaceful country house environment.

 Price: Room rates typically range from £125 – £185 per night for double occupancy.
 Compare Forss House Hotel prices to find the best rates.